pythseq/dada2_and_obitools/README.md

 # the lines show summary statistics : mean in green, median in orange, and
 # first and third quartiles in dashed orange
 # the red line indicates the percentage of reads that extend to at least the
-# position corresponding to the abscissa on the horizontal axis
+# position corresponding to the abscissa on the horizontal axe
 ```

 ![quality scores plot](quality_scores.png)